Why should I create a team vision statement?

 While the first draft of your team vision statement will set out some form of future your team can work towards, it’s unlikely to be the finished article.
 Refining and fine-tuning what you have should get you closer to the end product, so allow everyone on the team to provide feedback and come up with suggestions on how to improve it.

 After writing several versions, each team member must agree with the wording of your vision.
-The statement should resonate with every one of your team, achieving a balance that unites your colleagues and motivates them in their work from that point on.
+The statement should resonate with every one of your team, achieving a balance that unites your colleagues and motivates them in their work.

 Examples of team vision statements